HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

 where the weights $\alpha, \beta >0$ serve as tunable hyperparameters to adjust the relative emphasis placed on each model.

-In this context, by ``solves" we mean that each model generates its output by adhering to its own internal structure: for the physical model, this typically involves solving an ODE or PDE; for the synthetic model, this may involve a static approximation, such as a neural network, a Gaussian mixture model, or even a least-squares fit, but also a learned dynamical system, such as a Neural ODE.
+In this context, by ``solves'' we mean that each model generates its output by adhering to its own internal structure: for the physical model, this typically involves solving an ODE or PDE; for the synthetic model, this may involve a static approximation, such as a neural network, a Gaussian mixture model, or even a least-squares fit, but also a learned dynamical system, such as a Neural ODE.
 A visual summary of the overall framework is provided in Figure~\ref{fig:HYCO}.

-Problem \eqref{main_minimization} can be seen as a multiobjective optimization task and naturally framed in the language of game theory.
-Instead of viewing the physical and synthetic components as parts of a single optimization process, we can interpret them as two autonomous agents or players, each with their own objective but coupled through a shared interaction term.
-Player 1, the physical model, seeks to minimize reducing its discrepancy from the data while also remaining close to the synthetic model's predictions.
-Conversely, Player 2, the synthetic model, aims to minimize The best possible outcome is a Nash equilibrium: a pair of strategies $(\u_{phy}, \u_{syn})$ such that neither player can reduce their loss by unilaterally changing their parameters.
+The best possible outcome is a Nash equilibrium: a pair of strategies $(\u_{phy}, \u_{syn})$ such that neither player can reduce their loss by unilaterally changing their parameters.
 In practice, especially when the true dynamics governing the data are unknown or inaccessible, this equilibrium embodies a compromise: by casting the problem as a game between these two imperfect models, we acknowledge their limitations and allow them to inform one another.
 The Nash equilibrium does not guarantee a perfect reconstruction of the data, but under uncertainty, it represents a stable and justifiable synthesis and, arguably, the best one can achieve given the circumstances.
 For further discussions on the matter, we refer to Section~\ref{sec:games}.

-On the implementation front, the game-theoretic perspective justifies the alternating minimization scheme described in the introduction, which simply translates into minimizing $\L_1$ over $\Lambda$, while keeping $\Theta$ fixed, and $\L_2$ over $\Theta$, keeping $\Lambda$ fixed.